ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 * Gtkmm, version 2.6 or higher - see http://www.gtkmm.org .

 * libglademm, version 2.4 or higher - see http://www.gtkmm.org .
-libglademm is not needed when using GTK 2.12 and Gtkmm 2.12.
+Note: libglademm is not needed when using GTK 2.12 and Gtkmm 2.12.

 Note that GTK+ 2.12 and Gtkmm 2.12 are HIGHLY recommended.
 While earlier versions may work, they may produce ugly results and buggy behaviour.
 Libglademm is not needed when using GTK / Gtkmm 2.12.

 Most of these packages are probably already provided by your distribution.
+Here are the packages you need to have to build GSmartControl on some Linux
+distributions:

+OpenSUSE, SLES, SLED:
+gcc-c++, pcre-devel, gtkmm2-devel, (possibly) libglademm-devel.

+Fedora, CentOS, RHEL:
+gcc-c++, pcre-devel, gtkmm24-devel, (possibly) libglademm24-devel.

+Mandriva:
+gcc-c++, gcc-cpp, libpcre-devel, libgtkmm2.4-devel, (possibly) libglademm2.4_1-devel.

+Ubuntu, Debian GNU/Linux:
+g++, libpcre3-dev, libgtkmm-2.4-dev, (possibly) libglademm-2.4-dev.

-For example, to build this program on OpenSUSE, you just need to install smartmontools, gtkmm2-devel and pcre-devel - the rest is installed automatically by the package manager's dependency resolver.
+Note that usually you need to specify only these packages - the rest is installed automatically by the package manager's dependency resolver.
+Keep in mind that you also need smartmontools to run the program.

 The following operating systems are supported: